-No compensation securities were granted by the Company to the Named Executive Officers and directors of the Company during the Company's most recent financial year ended December 31, 2021.
+No compensation securities were granted by the Company to the Named Executive Officers or directors of the Company during the Company's most recent financial year ended December 31, 2023.

-No compensation securities were exercised by the Named Executive Officers or directors of the Company during the Company's most recent financial year ended December 31, 2021.
+No compensation securities were exercised by the Named Executive Officers or directors of the Company during the Company's most recent financial year ended December 31, 2023.